pabloelcolombiano/cake-dm/README.md

 # cake-dm
-A domain manager for CakePHP applications.
+A layer manager for CakePHP applications.

 ## Introduction